gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I will *not* have that kind of talk about one of the Gifted."

 "Just saying," Aft muttered.
-He swallowed the last of his tea and stood.
+He swallowed the last of his chai and stood.
 "Just think about it, all right?"
 He glared at her a moment longer, then turned and left without saying goodbye.